Your Week on Lombok: Volcanoes, Pink Beaches, and Getting Lost in the Best Way

 Day 3: Gerupuk Bay Surfing

-Took a boat from Kuta to the reef breaks at Gerupuk Bay (100,000 IDR round trip).
-Five separate reef breaks spread across the bay, ranging from mellow longboard waves to proper barrel sections.
+Take a boat from Kuta to the reef breaks at Gerupuk Bay (100,000 IDR round trip).
+Five separate reef breaks spread across the bay, ranging from mellow longboard waves to proper barrel sections — enough variety that serious surfers mention it in the same breath as Siargao's barrels.

-I'm an intermediate surfer at best, and the inside break called "Don Don" was perfect — shoulder-high, peeling rights with a forgiving shoulder.
-Surfed for three hours, rented a board for 100,000 IDR, and only got out because my arms stopped working.
+Even at an intermediate level, the inside break called "Don Don" is perfect — shoulder-high, peeling rights with a forgiving shoulder.
+Three hours pass easily, a board rents for 100,000 IDR, and you only paddle in when your arms quit.

-The boat driver waited patiently, napping under a tarp.
+The boat driver waits patiently, napping under a tarp.
 No rush, no pressure.
 That's Lombok's energy in general — things happen when they happen.

-Afternoon: rode to Mawun Beach, 15 minutes west of Kuta.
-A crescent bay with water so clear I could see my shadow on the sand 3 meters below.
-Swam for an hour.
+In the afternoon, ride to Mawun Beach, 15 minutes west of Kuta.
+A crescent bay with water so clear you can see your shadow on the sand 3 meters below.
+Swim for an hour.
 Total cost for the day: 200,000 IDR ($13).

 Verdict: If you surf, Gerupuk is mandatory.
 If you don't surf, Mawun Beach justifies the trip south.